Auro Roselli: Controversies and ideological positioning

 Throughout his career, Roselli has been an advocate of Anglo-American style liberal democracy, although always aware of its defects and limitations.
-His war years left him with experience of authoritarian regimes of several political colors, and their methods and jargons.
+His war years left him with experience of authoritarian regimes of several political colours, and their methods and jargon.
 He kept aloof from the strongly left-wing doctrines of the Italian intelligentsia of the post-war period, identifying more with the youth, liberation and peace movements in the USA of the 60s and 70s.
-In the critical Presidential election of 1968, for example, he strongly supported the dovish Democratic candidate, Eugene McCarthy, who was the first politician to promote an end to US involvement in Viet Nam.
+In the critical Presidential election of 1968, for example, he strongly supported the dovish Democratic candidate, Eugene McCarthy, who was the first politician to promote an end to US involvement in Vietnam.

 Publications

 In addition to his daily articles for Il Giorno, Roselli has published a children's book, The Cats of the Eiffel Tower, with illustrations by Laurent de Brunhoff (NY: Delacorte, 1967).
 It was a story he made up for his little daughter Elisa on their long drives while holidaying in France.

 His letters from prison during the war years form the core of a biographical work by his sister, Lucia Roselli: Mio Fratello Ando' in Galera (Edizioni L'Arciere Cuneo, 1990).

 Roselli filmed a documentary about Italian Americans that was aired on RAI TV in 1961, and was the cinematographer for another documentary, Paese d'America (1959), on the same theme, made with film director Gian Luigi Polidoro, and shown at the Cannes festival.